rajindersingh041/go-auth-sessions/docs/SERVICE_GUIDE.md

 ### Step 2: Create Domain Models (`models.go`)

-Define your entities, DTOs, and repository interface:
+**Based on current patterns in the codebase**, define your entities, DTOs, and repository interface:

 ```go
 package shipping